 A tribute to the Fillmore’s vibrant past, performed by its future, “The Frisco Kid” is a testament to the value of looking back while moving forward.

 Led by Handful Players’ very talented artistic team, the students worked on this production for four months.
-“The Frisco Kid” was co-directed by Rahman Jamaal and Ben Baker, costumes by Rene Walker and set design by Joe Colmenares.
-The show included student hip-hop dance performances choreographed by Brandie Norris.
+“The Frisco Kid” featured costumes by Rene Walker, set design by Joe Colmenares.
+The students also opened the showcase with hip hop dance performances choreographed by Brandie Norris.

 Watch Mayor London Breed’s Speech from last year’s production:

 The Handful Players were the opening act stars at this year’s San Francisco Unified School District Arts Festival!
 The annual event, now in its 33rd year, began on April 27 at the Asian Arts Museum, kicking off a weeklong, performing arts showcase from public school students throughout the city.
 Talented students from Rosa Parks Elementary School gave audiences a sneak peek of our newest production, “The Frisco Kid,” about the Fillmore District’s struttin’ dance legend Lonnie “Pop Tart” Green.
 The kids strutted their stuff, performing the boogaloo, the robot and other old-school moves.
 Many of the students were excited to take the stage for the very first time.
 Written and directed by Bay Area hip-hop artist Rahman Jamaal and codirected with performing artist Ben Baker, “The Frisco Kid” was later performed on May 18 to a packed house at the African-American Art & Culture Complex.